 Wisconsin Community Tree Map

 The Wisconsin Community Tree Map is a mapping application that enables users to identify and assess community trees.
-With its ability to filter different tree attributes, such as species and diameter, as well as determine trees' environmental benefits, this application could be an important tool in the decision-making process related to your community's urban forest.
+With its ability to filter different tree attributes, such as species and diameter, as well as determine trees' environmental benefits, this application is both an educational tool and an important instrument in the decision-making process related to your community's urban forest.

-Click on a community in the legend to see that community's trees, or click "Show All Trees" to see all of the trees currently uploaded across the state.
+Click on a community in the legend to see that community's trees or click "Show All Trees" to see all of the trees currently uploaded across the state.
 Then click a tree to see its name, diameter at breast height (DBH), address and inventory date.
-Users can also click on Eco-Benefits to see an approximation of the tree's annual value, or click on Street View for a car's perspective of the tree (note that it only applies to street trees and the image dates are varied).
+Users can also click on Eco-Benefits to see an approximation of the tree's annual value, or click on Street View for a car's perspective of the tree (note that it only applies to street trees and this service is not available everywhere).

-To identify specific groups of trees, click on the "Advanced Filter" icon at the bottom of the blue toolbar on the left side of the screen.
+To identify specific groups of trees, click on the "Advanced Filter" icon at the bottom of the toolbar on the left side of the map.
 Tree attributes appear which you can select and customize in order to explore a subset of the urban forest.
-For example, to find large, healthy ash (Fraxinus) trees, click "Good" or "Excellent" under "Condition" (health), Fraxinus under "Genus" and "~10+" under "DBH" (diameter at breast height).
+For example, to find large, healthy ash trees, click "Good" or "Excellent" under Condition, “Ash” under Genus, and then start the range at 10” under Diameter (in.).

 Statistics, graphs and ecosystem benefits

-To examine urban forest statistics, or to create charts, graphs and reports based on the urban forest data, click on the "Stats" button in the upper left.
+To examine urban forest statistics, or to create charts, graphs and reports based on the urban forest data, click on “Hub” in the upper left, then “Stats”.
 Ecosystem benefits are also identified and described under this section.

 - There are more trees in my community than what is displayed.
 Where are they?

 - This map is composed mostly of the public trees for which the local authority (typically municipalities) has an active management role.
-It usually includes street trees, but might also incorporate park trees as well.
+These are often those maintained along streets or in parks.

 - Do I have to download any software?